sail-sg/Adan/README.md

 #### BERT-base

 We give the configs and log files of the BERT-base model pre-trained on the Bookcorpus and Wikipedia datasets and fine-tuned on GLUE tasks.
-Note, we provide the config and log file, and detailed [instruction](./NLP/BERT/README.md) for BERT-base in the folder `./NLP/BERT`.
+Note that we provide the config, log file, and detailed [instructions](./NLP/BERT/README.md) for BERT-base in the folder `./NLP/BERT`.

 | Pretraining |                         Config                         | Batch Size |                             Log                             | Model |
 | ----------- | :----------------------------------------------------: | :--------: | :---------------------------------------------------------: | :---: |